damianosmel/GenOtoScope/README.md

 GenOtoScope is copyright (c) 2021-2022 by Medical School of Hannover and L3S Research Center.

 GenOtoScope is licensed under the [GNU Affero General Public License](http://www.gnu.org/licenses/agpl-3.0.html).
-Please contact the authors to discuss custom licensing.
+Please contact the authors to discuss how to contribute on this project or for a custom licensing.